wyaaung/authentication-authorization-service/README.md

-# Role Based Access Control (JWT)
+# Authentication Service (JWT)

-This is just an idea of RBAC.
+This is just an idea of Role Based Access Control (RBAC).
 This could be considered a service for orchestrated app to authentication and authorization.

 ## Endpoints